Essential vitamin K. Vitamin K For strong bones

 • rose hips and so on.

-If you are deficient in vitamin K, you can also replenish stocks with herbs such as alfalfa, oats, kelp, or green tea.
-These plants contain a huge amount of the element we need.
-In addition, you need to eat pork liver and eggs, which will prevent vitamin K.
+If there is a deficiency of vitamin K, you can replenish reserves with the help of herbs such as alfalfa, oats, kelp or green tea.
+These plants contain a huge amount of an element necessary for us.
+In addition, you need to eat pork liver and eggs, which will prevent vitamin K deficiency.

-As mentioned above, the body can produce a small part of the reserves on its own with the help of special microorganisms that live in the small intestine.
-It is worth remembering that at least a minimum amount of fat is needed to assimilate vitamin K. It does not matter what type of vitamin should be assimilated, obtained from plant foods or synthesized independently.
+As mentioned above, a small part the body can produce reserves independently with the help of special microorganisms that live in small intestine.
+It is worth remembering the fact that for the absorption of vitamin K you need at least a minimal amount of fat.
+In this case, it does not matter what type of vitamin should be absorbed, obtained from plant foods or synthesized independently.

-If you take any antibiotics, then the body needs more vitamin K, so you can start taking vitamin complexes or directly vitamin K. This happens due to the fact that antibiotics kill bacteria that are responsible for the synthesis of this vitamin.
-In addition, the intake of medications of this type is also reflected in the assimilation.
+If you are taking any antibiotics, your body needs more vitamin K, so you may want to start taking vitamin complexes or vitamin K directly.
+This occurs because antibiotics kill the bacteria that are responsible for the synthesis of this vitamin.
+In addition, medication use is reflected of this type still being learned.

 During pregnancy (last 3 months), stop taking this element of synthetic origin, because it can cause toxic poisoning in the child.

-If there is too much of this element in the body, then the secretion of sweat increases and very noticeable redness may appear throughout the body.
+If there is too much of this element in the body, then sweat production increases and very noticeable redness may appear throughout the body.

 Lack of vitamin K in the human body

-If there is a vitamin deficiency, then this will immediately affect the state of human health.
-Accordingly, you will be able to see the first symptoms of the problem.
-If there is not a sufficient amount of an element, then a disease such as hemorrhagic syndrome will begin to develop very quickly.
+If a vitamin deficiency occurs, it will immediately affect a person’s health.
+Accordingly, it will be possible to see the first symptoms of the problem.
+If there is not enough of the element, a disease such as hemorrhagic syndrome will begin to develop very quickly.

-If we talk about newborns, then a small amount of vitamin K in the body of the crumbs leads to regular bleeding from the nose, navel, mouth area, or it will be possible to detect blood in the urine.
+If we talk about newborns, then a small amount of vitamin K in the baby’s body leads to regular bleeding from the nose, navel, mouth area, or blood can be detected in the urine.

-Often there is vomiting with blood, because minor bleeding also opens in the stomach.
-The feces become like tar, small bruises appear.
+Vomiting of blood often occurs, because minor bleeding also opens in the stomach.
+The feces become tar-like and small hematomas appear.

-Avitaminosis K in an adult can manifest itself in different ways.
+Vitamin K deficiency in an adult can manifest itself in different ways.
 Everything will depend on the degree of the disease.
 As a rule, the lack of this element is expressed by numerous bleeding from the gums and nose.
-Rather large hematomas appear, bleeding appears in the stomach or even in the intestines.
+Quite large hematomas occur, bleeding appears in the stomach or even in the intestines.

-The very first sign of vitamin K hypovitaminosis is a fairly low level of prothrombin in human blood.
+The very first sign of vitamin K hypovitaminosis is sufficient low level prothrombin in human blood.
 If the amount of prothrombin is within 35%, then this can lead to hemorrhage when receiving even a minor injury.
-The consequences of the fact that the level of prothrombin drops to 20% will be even worse, up to the opening of arbitrary bleeding.
+The consequences of the fact that the prothrombin level drops to 20% will be even more severe, up to the opening of arbitrary bleeding.

-Lack of vitamin A is a pathological condition associated with a deficiency of a substance in the body.
-It manifests itself as visual impairment, xerophthalmia, conjunctivitis, dry skin and other symptoms.
+Vitamin A deficiency - pathological condition associated with a deficiency of a substance in the body.
+It manifests itself as blurred vision, xerophthalmia, conjunctivitis, dry skin and other symptoms.
 Lack of vitamin A leads to diseases of the intestines and respiratory tract.

 The role and norms of vitamin A in the body

 Vitamin A is a fat-soluble substance.
-It has two forms: carotene (provitamin A, vitamin A2, found in plant foods) and retinol (the original vitamin, A1, comes from animal food).
-Conversion of carotene to retinol, reserve accumulation occurs in the liver.
-An additional depot is adipose tissue.
+It has two forms: carotene (provitamin A, vitamin A2, found in plant foods) and retinol (the original vitamin, A1, comes from animal foods).
+Conversion of carotene into retinol, reserve accumulation occurs in the liver.
+Additional depot is adipose tissue.
 The body always has a supply of retinol, which is released when needed.

 • accelerates oxidative processes;